 Whether you receive a gift from a loved one, or are among the 12 percent of people who gift yourself, many of us are delighted to receive a sweet-smelling bouquet of flowers this Valentine’s Day.
 In fact, nearly 250 million roses are grown for the holiday each year.

 Coloradan’s love outdoor living spaces.
 From micro-urban farming, to Xeriscape oases — a beautiful landscape is a gift that lasts.
 We know firsthand how Garden In A Box can improve your outdoor living space long-term.
-So we’ve partnered with the Center for ReSource Conservation to offer customers a $25 discount on select gardens while supplies last.
+So we’ve partnered with the Resource Central to offer customers a $25 discount on select gardens while supplies last.
 Garden sales start March 1, but you can see this year’s collection online now and let your honey pick their favorite for Valentine’s Day.

 Yes, really!
 Last year, we made a compelling case for why a more efficient toilet is what she really wants for Valentine’s Day.
 If you switch out your old toilet with a qualifying WaterSense-labeled toilet, you can save as much as 80 percent more water with each flush.
 That’s more than enough to offset a bouquet of roses.